ydcnanhe/codes-icassp-2022/README.md

 He, Yudong, He Wang, Qifeng Chen, and Richard HY So.
 "Harvesting Partially-Disjoint Time-Frequency Information for Improving Degenerate Unmixing Estimation Technique."
 In ICASSP 2022-2022 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), pp. 506-510.
 IEEE, 2022.

 # Remark
-More separation results and separation time can be found on this page: https://ydcnanhe.github.io/demo-icassp2022/
+1. More separation results and separation time can be found on this page: https://ydcnanhe.github.io/demo-icassp2022/
+2. Matlab version: MATLAB R2019a on the Linux system
 # Contact
 Yudong He, email: yhebh@connect.ust.hk